 3. In Shoulder Dystocia , as a last resort : which one of the following may be used ?

 A Deliberate fracture of the humerus

 B Zavanelli at a home birth

 E All of the above

-5. With regard to placenta praevia which one of the following is correct?
+5. In a placental abruption which one of the following statements is correct?

 © 2006 Also UK.
 All rights reserved.